UPS Shipping Guide for WooCommerce Multi Vendor with Dokan

 How to Add vendors?

 To add vendors from the backend you need to go to WooCommerce > Users > Add New.
-Add the user and assign him the role of the vendor as shown on the image below:
+Add the user and assign him the role of the vendor as shown in the image below:

-Or Vendors can Register from the frontend of the WooCommerce store.
+Or Vendors can Register from the front end of the WooCommerce store.
 They have to go to the My Account page and register as a Vendor.

-Vendor’s Adress configuration
+Vendor’s address configuration

 The vendor should add his Warehouse address, these will be the pickup location for UPS.
 Real-time rates will also be calculated on this basis.
 To add the vendor address you have to go to My Account > Addresses and add a shipping address.